abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/k3s-hetzner.md

 **TIP:** *it costs about ~16 Euro.
 It is possible to reduce the cost, even more, by using a single control-plane node with workload without an external load-balancer.*

-The kube-hetzner module allows us to install the truly HA cluster, but right now, I don't need that, so I decided to reduce the cost.
+The kube-hetzner module allows us to install the HA cluster, but right now, I don't need that, so I decided to reduce the cost.
 Please check config in the [main terraform file](https://github.com/abogoyavlensky/k3s-provision/blob/0.1.0-article/main.tf) in the repo.
 Every possible config and some doc you could find in [the official example](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/terraform.tfvars.example).
 There is the ability to increase worker and control plane nodes on the go.
 I [disabled](https://github.com/abogoyavlensky/k3s-provision/blob/dcf817fe47f2457df50f2dbc3a9ceb8dbc413df7/main.tf#L56) auto-upgrade of the cluster, but it is possible to upgrade it with a little bit of [manual work](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner#individual-components-upgrade).